ibexa/documentation-developer/docs/search/sort_clause_reference/order_sort_clauses.md

 # Order Sort Clauses

-Order Sort Clauses are part of [Sort Clauses](sort_clause_reference.md) and they are supported only by Order Search.
+Order Sort Clauses are supported only by Order Search.

 By using Sort Clauses you can filter orders by specific attributes, for example: creation date, status, etc.